 To speak of industry 4.0 is to speak of a new industrial revolution driven by the implementation of digital technologies.
 In what state is this process and what are the main trends?
-We named the naturalist Charles Darwin CEO of your company to analyze with him the keys to digital evolution within the Spanish business ecosystem.
+We appointed the naturalist Charles Darwin CEO of your company to analyze with him the keys to digital evolution within the Spanish business ecosystem.

 Perhaps your company is a large multinational.
 It may be small or medium.
 It’s the same.
 If Darwin was the CEO, you shouldn’t worry.
-Your company would not survive by being the largest or the strongest, but by better adapting to the new conditions imposed by business nature.
+Your company would not survive by being the biggest or the strongest, but by better adapting to the new conditions imposed by business nature.

 “It is not the strongest species that survives, but the one that responds best to change”